gibus/SpreadRevolutionaryDate/README.md

     # Test spreading to Mastodon only:
     $ spread-revolutionary-date --mastodon --test

+    # Test spreading to Twitter only in English:
+    $ spread-revolutionary-date --twitter --test --locale=en

     # Spread to Twitter and Freenode explicit channels
     $ spread-revolutionary-date --twitter --freenode \
         --freenode-channels='#revolution' --freenode-channels='#acab'